Topical treatment for acne and skin wounds.

-What to expect when you start Benzac (Benzoyl Peroxide)Skip what to expect section.
+What to expect when you take Benzac (Benzoyl Peroxide)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Acne can take several weeks to show up in the skin so it's best to use for 2-3 months before you decide it doesn't work.

 - Studies showed it didn't matter what strength people used, they all took about the same time to work.